 Land Sales and Donations

 If you’re interested in selling or donating your land, the Association can definitely work with you.
 You can sell the land outright at its market value, donate it, or do a combination of the two and sell the land at less than its market value (a bargain sale), using the price difference as a charitable gift.
-We would manage the property in the manner that suits it best; in many instances we eventually transfer the property to the Eno River State Park or other parks throughout the Eno River Basin, but we also own and manage properties throughout Durham and Orange Counties that are outside of the State Park footprint.
+We would manage the property in the manner that suits it best; in many instances we eventually transfer the property to the Eno River State Park, but we also retain ownership and manage a number of properties throughout Durham and Orange Counties.

 If you would like to protect your property without selling it, granting a conservation easement may suit your needs best.
 Conservation easements are legal agreements that establish permanent restrictions on use and development of the land while keeping it in private hands.
 Landowners can use conservation easements to protect their property’s natural, cultural, and historical resources without selling it.